Arcath/arcath.github.io/_posts/2015-07-14-caching-apple-downloads.markdown

 Everything else should be pretty uniform across networks.

-At this point squid is running as a cache box and can be used by any device, if used as a devices proxy server it would work great and cache everything.
-I don't want that, not only will it ruin the system we get from the LEA it might result in Apple cached content being dropped to make room for something new.
+At this point squid is running as a cache box and can be used by any device, if used as a device's proxy server it would work great and cache everything.
+I don't want that, not only will it ruin the system we get from the LEA, it might result in Apple cached content being dropped to make room for something new.

-To only use this proxy server for Apple downloads I used a PAC file hosted the IIS server that hosts the school intranet page.
+To only use this proxy server for Apple downloads I used a PAC file hosted on the IIS server that hosts the school intranet page.

 ```javascript
 function FindProxyForURL(url,host){